 We are much stronger when we can work together.
-We can create common goals and complement each other's styles.
+We can create common goals and complement each other's styles and personality strengths.
 One is good at organizing and tracking all the details, and the other gives great input about how much we need in each category.